New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 Sixth Street

 You’re single and in your 20s, and PROBABLY a male.
 You love going out of the weekends, and you’re a sucker for drinks with whiskey in them.
 You have no problems with loud bars at night because you can often be found in those bars.
-You probably work downtown and have no intention of driving around the city.
-You love Maggie Mae’s and you know exactly where the entrance to Midnight Cowboy is because it’s your go-to date night spot.
+My guess is you probably work downtown and have no intention of driving around the city.
+For the folks who love Maggie Mae’s and you know exactly where the entrance to Midnight Cowboy is because it’s your go-to date night spot.
+Women, don’t live here.
+Trust me.

 North Austin Neighborhood Guide